Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 ![Hardware](Pictures/Results.png)

 Finally the codes come with a way of sending data to the printer but with another schematic that I did try without success.
-I've of course tried to invert SIN and SOUT and different sofwre options before giving up.
+I've of course tried to invert SIN and SOUT and different sofware options before giving up.
 I'm not sure the feature was fully implemented as it makes the code crashing each time I used it and my printer sees nothing legit arriving to its port.
 Moreover, I do not expect the code to support anything but the camera, but who knows.

 ## Acknowledgements